The Australian Army Apprentices Memorial

 The flags remind us of our pride, loyalty and honour to our country and our mates.

 The central pit containing the Apprentices School badge sculpture and the dedication plaque represents a weapons pit to remind us that we were all Soldier Tradesmen.
 It also acts as a repository for the ashes of many Apprentices who wish their spirits to remain with their colleagues.

 The Army Apprentices School badge sculpture, the dominant feature of the Memorial, signifies the excellent education, trade and military training received by Army Apprentices.
-The badge is now incorporated into the badge of the Army Logistic Training Centre (ALTC) based at Bandiana and Bonegilla.
+The badge is now incorporated into the badge of the Army Logistic Training Centre (ALTC) and Army School of Electrical and Mechanical Engineering (ASEME) based at Bandiana and Bonegilla.

 The garden contains long-lasting evergreen conifers, which act as a reminder of the green of the jungle in which so many Apprentices found themselves serving.
 The Memorial Wall silhouettes the gates and holds the names of Apprentices who lost their lives whist on overseas service.

 The large boulder with engraved names of Apprentices who died on active service located at the front of the Memorial was originally part of the RAEME Memorial and was given by RAEME to the Association.

 The Reflection Seat, which was donated by Jock McWhinney (10th Intake Blacksmith), allows visitors to rest and reflect on the values that the Army Apprentice Scheme gave to the Army and to each person who passed that way.